-- Moving vehicle vehicle as above positioned at successive intervals along the path.
-Each vehicle position appears in a separate load case. - Moving KEL a series of six grid point loads (or two point loads for tracks) will be generated to simulate a line load, equally spaced across the width of the path at the chainage specified, positioned at successive intervals along the path.
+• Moving vehicle - vehicle as above positioned at successive intervals along the path.
+Each vehicle

+• Moving KEL - a series of six grid point loads (or two point loads for tracks) will be generated to simulate a line load, equally spaced across the width of the path at the chainage specified, positioned at successive intervals along the path.
 The intensity of the KEL is the total line load.
 Each KEL appears in a separate load case.
 The KEL will always be placed normal to the alignment.
 To place a KEL at a skew the Grid Point loads will need to be modified after expansion.